ShiftGrid/Downloads/README.txt

 We do not keep viruses :) In general, it is best to allocate a separate computer with a clean operating system for the robot.
-For example, our bots work on a machine with a dual-core Atlas, left over from the mining farm, you can buy some cheap nettopchik, processor power does not matter much.
+For example, our bots work on a machine with a dual-core Atlas, left over from the mining farm, you can buy some cheap nettop, processor power does not matter much.

 The setup of the Shift Grid automatic trading system has been completed.
 If there are no errors,